theinnbox/theinnbox.github.io/_posts/2018-06-24-how-to-see-it-all-while-traveling.markdown

 <div class="fl w-100 pb2">
 <img src="../images/seeitall/10.png">
 </div>
-<p class="tc mid-gray mb3 mb4-ns i f7">Gamcheon Cultural Village in Busan.
+<p class="tc mid-gray mb3 mb4-ns i f7">Gamcheon Cultural Village in Busan, South Korea.
 Tourist-y?
 Yes.
 Worth it?
 Yes.
 Plus conveniently located on a circuit with fellow attractions Taejongdae Park and BIFF Square.</p>

 <p class="pb3 pb4-ns" style="max-width: 650px; margin: auto;">I hope this helps reduce some of the stress and anxiety associated with planning itineraries, but if all else fails just remember this: you're going somewhere different from your day to day so it's going to be exciting no matter what.
 Even if you don't see any major tourist attractions.
 Even if it that's all you see.
 At the end of the day it's still a vacation and the only way you can mess that up is if you forget to delete Slack from your phone.</p>